foranonymoussubmissions2022/O-GEE/test/datasets/README.md

-# Datasets
+# Datasets for extraction of semantic event representation

-Here are contained two event extraction datasets and the property and an event class distribution file.
+Here are  two event extraction datasets and a file describing the distribution of their event and property labels.

+The two datasets were derived from all Wikipedia articles of events.
+Given this set of Wikipedia articles, for each Wikipedia link that occurs in the text of an article, it is mapped to a corresponding Wikidata and DBpedia X. Using
 Both datasets follow the same formatting, similar to that of DyGie++.
 They are .jsonl files where each line contains a json like the one below:
 ```
 {"doc_key": 36206,